uiucseclab/autograding-in-docker/README.md

 Dockerfiles that handle the Docker things.
 The bash script handles generating the Docker images as necessary.

+You will need to install Docker, and ideally set it up so that a non-root user can use it.
+Usually this is done by simply adding the user to the docker group.
+You can also just run the script under sudo, though for the actual autograder I would want to avoid that.
 It may be necessary to run it within UIUC's network since there are some UIUC repositories required to correctly match the 241 VM environment.

 As a side note, due to the way Docker runs the process as PID 1, the programs will ignore SIGINT and SIGTERM by default so ctrl-c won't work.
 Instead, you